ChemCryst/crystals/newdocs/interface/menus.rst

 Agreement analysis
 ^^^^^^^^^^^^^^^^^^
 Displays graphs of four different analyses of variance.
-The red bars are the unweighted residuals (Fo-Fc)^2 in the specified intervals, the green bars are the weighted residuals, w(Fo-Fc)^2.
+The red bars are the unweighted residuals (Fo-Fc) |2| in the specified intervals, the green bars are the weighted residuals, w(Fo-Fc) |2|.
 The green bars should all be small if the weights are appropriate.

 .. image:: images/agree.png